pepenunez/product-analytics/README.md

 - Classify actual sub-categories by growth phase so we could visually detect which are the categories where we should be prioritising.
 - Spot new trends by searching for similar keywords

-## Particularities

-- There where some keywords that didnt have trend info.

-## Goals and Requirements for the project
-The **goal** of this project is to practice creating and interpreting different types of visualizations using real world data as well as statistical analysis.

-The **technical requirements** for this project are as follows:

-- Select a dataset or multiple dataset from a public source.
-- Create Jupyter notebooks to analyze the data
-- Using your data, create a minimum of 4 types of plots (ie: scatter plot, histogram, box plot and bar graph).
-- Explain what insight or information is inferred from these visualizations.